bekiCK/zenach/README.md

 # zenach
-an e commerce web app built by MERN
+an e-commerce web app built by MERN

+on development state